KKR & Co.: Controversies

-Investments in fossil fuel

-A report by the Private Equity Climate Risks project showed that despite stating that it would be dedicated to pursue a climate action strategy, KKR extensively invested in fossil fuel companies that were both harming local communities and destroying the environment.

 2020 Canadian pipeline and railway protests

 In December 2019, KKR, together with Alberta Investment Management Corporation, acquired a 65% stake in the controversial Coastal GasLink Pipeline project from TC Energy.
 The pipeline route crosses the territory of the Wetʼsuwetʼen Nation, which opposes the project.
 Enforcement of an injunction to build through the Wet'suwet'en territory led to the 2020 Canadian pipeline and railway protests.

 Boycott of Superstruct Entertainment festivals

 The company's €1.3 billion purchase of Superstruct Entertainment in June 2024 led to the boycott of Superstruct Entertainment festivals due to the company's investments in Israeli settlements, weapons companies, and the Coastal GasLink pipeline.
 Superstruct operates music festivals such as Sónar, Field Day, Viña Rock, Resurrection Fest, O Son do Camiño, Monegros Desert Festival, Arenal Sound Festival, Granada Sound, Festival Internacional de Benicàssim and also by event broadcasters like Boiler Room.

 More than 70 artists of Sónar festival signed an open letter stating "we oppose any affiliation between the cultural sector and entities complicit in war crimes".
 More than 200 performers signed an open letter urging Field Day festival event organizers to cut ties with KKR.
 Boiler Room also issued a statement following pressure by artists and attendees explaining that they had no say on the acquisition by Superstruct Entertainment and reaffirmed their adherence to the Boycott, Divestment and Sanctions movement until international law and human rights are respected [by Israel].